Rhonda Bletsch

 Courses Taught

-Introduction to the Old Testament; Introduction to the New Testament; Introductory Biblical Hebrew; Intermediate Biblical Hebrew; Torah/Pentateuch; The Prophets; Poetry and Wisdom Literature; Apocalyptic Literature; Jesus and the Gospels; Paul: His Life and Letters; Sex, Violence, and the Bible; The Bible, Social Justice, & Environmental Theology; Women and Scripture; Film and the Bible; Biblical Theology; American Christianity; Biblical Archaeology; Christian Ethics; Introduction to World Religions; Senior Seminar; First Year Seminar; Introduction to Women’s Studies; Introduction to Faith, Reason, and Justice
+Introduction to the Old Testament; Introduction to the New Testament; Introductory Biblical Hebrew; Intermediate Biblical Hebrew; Torah/Pentateuch; The Prophets; Poetry and Wisdom Literature; Apocalyptic Literature; Jesus and the Gospels; Paul: His Life and Letters; Sex, Violence, and the Bible; Women and Scripture; Film and the Bible; The Bible and the Marginalized; Introduction to Christian Spirituality.

 Research Interests